VHA Pain Management

 • The Center for Health Equity Research and Promotion (CHERP) is a VA HSR&D Center of Innovation whose mission is to advance the quality and equity of health care for vulnerable Veteran populations.
 CHERP is examining the associations of socioeconomic status and geographic residence with pain management in Veterans

 • The Pain Management and Patient Aligned Care CREATE encourages VA investigators to collaborate with partners to enhance Veterans’ access to pain care, to use health information technology to promote better pain care for Veterans, and to build sustainable improvements in pain care.

 • Effect of Opioid vs Nonopioid Medications on Pain-Related Function in Patients With Chronic Back Pain or Hip or Knee Osteoarthritis Pain.
 In this randomized clinical trial that included 240 patients, the use of opioid vs nonopioid medication therapy did not result in significantly better pain-related function over 12 months.
-See the full study from the Journal of the American Medical Association *.
+See the full study from the *.
 What works better for long-term pain?
 Opioids or Non-Opioids?
 (PDF)

 RECENT STUDIES: SELECTED HIGHLIGHTS

 • Increasing opioid dosing does not seem to improve chronic pain, found a study by VA Portland researchers and colleagues.
 Out of 500 patients with chronic pain in the study, about 20% had their opioid dose increased.
 But only 3% of those patients showed meaningful improvement in pain.
 (Pain*, June 2020)